citiususc/Linguakit/README.md

 * **Summarizer** (parameter `sum`): Returns an abstract of the input text.
 You can choose the percentage of the text to be summarized by using as option a number from 1 to 100.
 The code was developed by Fernando Blanco Dosil when it was working in Cilenis Language Technology.

 * **Conjugator** (parameter `conj`): Returns the verb inflection if you enter the infinitive form.
 Pay attention that the input is not a file but a string, the infinitive verb, and the module should be used like this:  `./linguakit conj pt "fazer" -s -pb`.
 The module is working for three languages: Galician, Spanish and Portuguese.
 In the case of portuguese verbs, you can choose among 4 language varieties: european portuguese after the spelling agreement (`-pe`), brasilian portuguese after the spelling agreement (`-pb`),  european portuguese before the spelling agreement (`-pen`), brasilian portuguese before the spelling agreement (`-pbn`).
 The output is in json format.
 This module requires Internet conection since it runs using a Web API.

+* **Language checker** (parameter `aval`): Returns the language errors found in the input sentence.
+Several types of errors are considered: spelling, lexical, and grammatical issues.
+Suggestions of correction are provided as well as a linguistic explanation for each specific type of error.
+Requires Internet conection since it runs via Web API service.
+The output can be in two formats: `json` (default) and `xml`.
+By now, it is only available for Galician language (`gl`).

 ## Requirements
 Depending on your GNU/Linux version or distribution, you may need to install some CPAN Perl modules: